Paul Seymour (mathematician): Career

 a fruitful collaboration that continued for many years.
-From 1983 until 1996, he was at Bellcore (Bell Communications Research), Morristown, New Jersey (now Telcordia Technologies).
+From 1983 until 1996, he was a senior scientist at Bellcore (Bell Communications Research), Morristown, New Jersey (now Telcordia Technologies).
 He was also an adjunct professor at Rutgers University from 1984 to 1987 and at the University of Waterloo from 1988 to 1993.
 He became professor at Princeton University in 1996.
+At Princeton he was given the Albert Baldwin Dod Professorship in 2016.

 He is Editor-in-Chief (jointly with Carsten Thomassen) for the Journal of Graph Theory, and an editor for Combinatorica and the Journal of Combinatorial Theory, Series B.

 Personal life

-He married Shelley MacDonald of Ottawa in 1979, and they have two children, Amy and Emily.
-The couple separated amicably in 2007.
-His brother Leonard W. Seymour is Professor of gene therapy at Oxford University.
+Seymour's brother Leonard W. Seymour is Professor of gene therapy at Oxford University.
+In 1979, Seymour got married and had two children.